 In an effort to better understand the needs and priorities of the Little Haiti community, Q-Q Research conducted a community needs assessment in collaboration with Gang Alternative Inc. Little Haiti residents were queried to gather their perceptions regarding the needs of the community among a number of domains including health, education, and youth services.
 The final report provided social service providers, county officials, county residents, and other community entities with a snapshot of the community’s perception of the needs of residents in Little Haiti.

 The North Miami Neighborhood Network is a community-based alliance comprised of residents, service providers, community-based organizations, municipal government officials, and other community stakeholders.
 It was established to identify and respond to the community needs.
 The Network expanded its catchment area to include the City of Miami Gardens and with this new addition this, community needs assessment was determined necessary in order to ascertain the needs of Miami-Gardens residents.
 In collaboration with QQ Research and Peacemakers Family Center, a needs assessment was conducted.
 The assessment included residents perceptions of their needs in the area of health, education, and youth services.
 Findings were presented to stakeholders and a plan of action to meet the needs of residents was developed and implemented.

-Q-Q Research conducted a disparity study for the Miami-Dade County Public School District (M-DCPS).
+Q-Q Research conducted research activities for the Miami-Dade County Public School District (M-DCPS).
 The study incorporated regression analyses chapter, data collection, convening and organizing public meetings and facilitating semi-structured interviews.
 The study was designed to examine M-DCPS procurement practices with respect to small business owners and minority and women-owned businesses.

 - Miami-Dade County Disparity Study